PomeloOfficial/HappiestCity/content/pages/about.md

-      If the content of this website infringes your rights and interests, or you have the idea of acquiring a domain name, cooperating to operate the website, or you want to put forward comments and suggestions on the content of this website, welcome to contact the webmaster mailbox.
+      If the content of this website infringes your rights and interests, or you have the idea of acquiring this domain, cooperating to operate the website, or putting forward comments and suggestions on the content of this website, welcome to contact the webmaster mailbox.
 Email:
       `admin#rowingbohe.com (# -> @)`
 ---